Fair Information Practices

 regarding user interactions with ad impressions and other ad service functions as they relate to our website.

-Opting out: Users can set preferences for how Google advertises to you using the Google Ad Settings page.
+Users can set preferences for how Google advertises to you using the Google Ad Settings page.
 Alternatively,

 you can opt out by visiting the Network Advertising Initiative Opt Out page or by using the Google Analytics Opt Out Browser add on.